vinithmundhra/sc_wifi/app_tiwisl_simple_webserver/doc_quickstart/quickstart.rst

 Try the GPIO Wi-Fi combo Demo .............................

-This example demonstrates the use of two Slice Cards, XA-SK-GPIO and Wi-Fi slice together with the xSOFTip components for Wi-Fi, SPI, I2C and WebServer to provide access to the GPIO slice features via a simple embedded webserver.
+This example demonstrates the use of two Slice Cards, XA-SK-GPIO and XA-SK-WIFI slice together with the xSOFTip components for Wi-Fi, SPI, I2C and WebServer to provide access to the GPIO slice features via a simple embedded webserver.

 A webpage served from the sliceKIT and accessed in a browser on a host PC has the following demo functions:
    * Turn GPIO Slice Card LEDs on and off
    * Read the room temperature via the on-board ADC and display on the web page
    * Display GPIO Slice Card button press status

-Once you have both the XA-SK-GPIO and Wi-Fi slices you can try the GPIO Wi-Fi combo demo by :ref:`_Slicekit_GPIO_Wifi_Tiwisl_Demo_Quickstart`
+Once you have both the XA-SK-GPIO and XA-SK-WIFI slices you can try the GPIO Wi-Fi combo demo by :ref:`_Slicekit_GPIO_Wifi_Tiwisl_Demo_Quickstart`